First Steps for Membership at MCC

 SESSION THREE: THE CHURCH

 Faith in Jesus is best lived out in the context of community—the church.
-Learn from our pastors about who we are as a church and how we can participate in the ways God works through the Church.
+In this session we focus on who we are at MCC and how we can participate in the ways God works through His Church.

 3.1 - GIVING BACK TO GOD